Birth Control After Having a Baby – Contraception Methods and More

 2. Hormonal Methods

-Oral contraceptives are a form of hormonal method of birth control.
+Oral contraceptives are a form of the hormonal method of birth control.
 These pills are commonly referred to as ‘birth control pills’ and contain synthetic hormones that suppress ovulation and enable hostile condition development such as uterine line thinning that restricts egg implantation.
 Most doctors will ask you to use oral contraception only 4 to 6 weeks after delivery as this is sufficient time required for the risk of blood clots occurrence to reduce.
-Most oral contraceptives are a combination of estrogen and progestin (synthetic progesterones).
+Most oral contraceptives are a combination of estrogen and progestin (synthetic progesterone).
 Estrogen can limit the amount of milk you produce as well as lower the mineral content in the milk.
-This is one of the main reasons why breastfeeding mothers are not put on oral contraceptives.
-There are also studies that indicate that these hormones can leach into the breast milk and pass on to your baby.
+This is one of the main reasons why breastfeeding mothers won’t be kept on oral combined pills but they can be kept on oral progesterone-only pills).
+There are also studies that indicate that these hormones can leach into breast milk and pass on to your baby.
 While there are no indications that this could affect your baby’s health, it is recommended that you do not take any chances.
-Hormonal methods may come in the form oral contraception (pills and mini pills), or can be directly administered in your body through other devices like ‘the birth control patch’ or even ‘birth control injections’.
+The other hormonal methods may come in the form of oral contraception (pills and mini pills), or can be directly administered in your body through other devices like ‘the birth control patch’ or even ‘birth control injections’.

 3. Intra-Uterine Devices or IUD

 These are T-shaped devices that are inserted into the vagina to prevent pregnancies.
 One of the most efficient methods of contraception, doctors recommend that all women can benefit from IUDs.
 However, they are mostly used by women who’ve had at least one child.
-IUDs do not protect you from STDs .
-There are two types of IUD – one which can last for ten years and the other which has to be changed annually.
+IUDs do not protect you from STDs.
+IUDs are of many types.
+A few can be left inside for 3-5 years or even 8 years.
+Depending on the type, the doctor will ask you when to get it changed.

 4. Natural Methods